 Fixed fee executry services in Scotland

-Provided in partnership with Co-op Legal Services & carefully selected Scottish law firm partners.
+Provided in partnership with Co-op Legal Services & Brodies LLP.

-To offer Executry (or Probate) services to Co-op Members and clients across Scotland, we partner with speiclaist Scottish law firms to provide quality services when you need it most.
+To offer executry (or probate) services to Co-op Members and clients across Scotland, we have partnered with specialist Scottish law firm, Brodies LLP, to provide quality services when you need it most.

 Applying for confirmation

 If you are the person responsible for dealing with the deceased's property and assets, and you have been advised that confirmation is required, then you will need to make an application to the Sheriff Court for this.
 You will need to complete a number of forms which outline what is in the deceased's estate, the value of this and any Inheritance Tax liability.
 The forms will be different depending on whether it's a small estate or a large estate.